yoan-famel/Endpoint-Remediation-Shell-Scripting/README.md

 ## Scripts

-Here is a brief overview of the scripts you'll find in this repository:
+Here is a brief overview of the scripts you will find in this repository:

 ### Automation
 - [enable-wake-on-magic-packets.ps1](https://github.com/yoan-famel/PowerShell/blob/main/Automation/enable-wake-on-magic-packets.ps1): Enables Wake-on-Magic-Packets functionality for a network adapter in a Windows environment, allowing the computer to wake up from a sleep or hibernation state when specific network packets are received.